Amohiz/Abdul-Mohiz/README.md

 </p>

 ## An introduction 🤝🏼
-My name is **Tenzin Choezin** (spelled བསྟན་འཛིན་ཆོས་འཛིན་། and pronounced Ten-zin Choe-zin).
-I'm a soon-to-be alumni of UC Berkeley, where I've studied Data Science and Economics, and completed the [Certificate in Entrepreneurship & Technology](https://scet.berkeley.edu/students/certificate-in-entrepreneurship-and-technology/) offered through our university's school of engineering.
+My name is **Abdul Mohiz** (spelled عبدالمعز and pronounced Abdul Mohiz).
+I graduated from UC Berkeley May 2022, and currently am on the path to grow in my career!
+Go Bears

 ## My background 💁🏻‍♂️
-🌁 Born and raised in Berkeley, CA (East Bay Area)
+🌁 Born in Pakistan and raised in Richmond, CA (East Bay Area)
 🧳 Moved one city over to the El Cerrito / Richmond area right before 7th grade and attended high school there
 🐻 Began my college journey at Cal as an undergrad pursuing data science
 💻 Shortly after, I took my first data science / programming course and became really drawn to it